Human Resources Management (HRM) Stream

 Why BBA Management at CityU College of Business?

 - the skills to manage people and teams successfully;

-- the knowledge to lead and strategise in businesses in different countries, e.g. Australia, Japan, Korea, the USA and the UK; and
+- the knowledge to lead business and implement business decisions in different countries, e.g. the Greater Bay Area, Australia, Japan, Korea, the USA, Canada and the UK.

-- College of Business is among the top four business schools in Asia (https://www.cb.cityu.edu.hk/aboutus/recognition/rankings/)
+- College of Business is one of the top four business schools in Asia (https://www.cb.cityu.edu.hk/aboutus/recognition/rankings/)